Kenya: Wildlife trafficking suspect seized after $1m reward

 Three other men were indicted along with him: Moazu Kromah, aka Ayoub; Amara Cherif, aka Bamba Issiaka; and Mansur Mohamed Surur, aka Mansour.

-They had reportedly conspired to smuggle horn and ivory with a value of $7m from Kenya, Uganda, the Democratic Republic of Congo, Guinea, Mozambique, Senegal and Tanzania.
+Over some seven years, they had reportedly conspired to smuggle about 190 kilos of horn and 10 tonnes of ivory with a value of $7m from Kenya, Uganda, the Democratic Republic of Congo, Guinea, Mozambique, Senegal and Tanzania.

+This represented the illegal poaching of more than 35 rhinos and more than 100 elephants.

+The horn and ivory were allegedly destined for buyers in the US and South-East Asia.

 On 26 May, US and Kenyan officials made a joint public appeal for information that could lead to the arrest of Mr Ahmed.
 The US offered rewards of $1m each for Mr Ahmed and another trafficking suspect, Badru Abdul Aziz Saleh.